Mt. Tabor Summer Band Camp

 Intermediate Guitar /Bass – Open to students with 1 to 3 years experience.
 Program provides a 1/2-hour group guitar lesson and a 1-hour ensemble

-Bands and Lessons for Winds and Percussion
+Ensembles and Lessons for Winds, Strings and Percussion

 Beginner Band – Beginners of all ages will learn the basics of playing their instrument and reading music notation during their one hour band rehearsal and ½ hour lesson.
 Students will learn how to play together to form an ensemble while learning the appropriate technique of their chosen instrument.